kamwitsta/screpl/doc/2-data-preparation.md

 Curly braces mark the beginning and end of a hash map; inside the map, keys are keywords (phrases without spaces, prefixed with a colon), and values are strings (phrases that may include spaces, and are enclosed in quotation marks).
 Semicolon marks the beginning of a comment, i.e. a piece of information meant for humans rather than SCRepl.
 (Inside a string, however, a semicolon is just a semicolon, and a colon is just a colon.)
 Commas between key-value pairs in a map are optional, and whitespace is not significant.

 The `:target-data` field, being optional, can be omitted and its value can be set to `nil`.
-In theory, the map can also include other keys (they will be ignored), and there can be additional uncommented text after the map (it will also be ignored), but neither is recommended.
+In theory, the map can also include other keys (they will be ignored) but it is not recommended.

+It is also possible to make the project file quite complex, however.
+When data are loaded from files, the assumption is that these files have been prepared specifically for SCRepl, and are therefore internally organized in a way that SCRepl can understand.
+On the other hand, a database might serve multiple purposes and therefore its organization might be very different.
+Only the user knows what it is, and so it is left to the user to provide a function that reorganizes data fetched from a database into a shape that SCRepl can interpret.

+When loading data from a database, the fields `:source-data` and `:target-data` are omitted, and in their place, the field `:get-data-fn` is required, which points to a function that takes no arguments, and returns a hash map with the two omitted fields.
+To connect to the database, the [Toucan2](https://github.com/camsaul/toucan2) library can be used.
+One caveat connected with it is that the data it fetches come wrapped in `toucan2.instance/instance`.
+It may not always be necessary but it is certainly good practice to unwrap them before passing them to SCRepl.
+It is necessary, on the other hand, to make sure that they are enclosed in a vector rather than a list.

+    ; database-based-project.clj

+    (require '[toucan2.core :as db])

+    (defn get-data []
+      (let [db-config    {:dbtype           "mariadb"
+                          :dbname           "my_database"
+                          :host             "localhost"
+                          :port             3306
+                          :user             "username"
+                          :password         "1234"
+                          :sessionVariables "sql_mode='ANSI_QUOTES'"}
+            source-data  (->> (db/select :conn db-config "WORDS" :language "Proto-Slavic") (map #(into {} %))      ; unwrap from toucan2.instance/instance
+                              (vec))                  ; ensure vector, not list
+            target-data  (->> (db/select :conn db-config "WORDS" :language "Polish") (map #(into {} %))
+                              (vec))
+        {:source-data source-data
+         :target-data target-data}))

+    {:sound-changes "sample-sound-changes.clj"
+     :get-data-fn get-data}

 ## 2.2.
 Source data file